JakubHuber/UltimateClasses/README.md

 What you can find by now:
 - ErrorGuard - classes to manage error handling
 - PathLib - class with wraped up functions to work with file system
-- SapWraper - Under construction
+- SapWraper - class to encapsulate everything needed to start using Sap GuiSession